-On Wednesday the project will have already been delivered to the company.
+All our business partners will have received their information packs by that point. by that point / stage On Wednesday the project will have already been delivered to the company. on + day / already

-Lars will've finished his report as soon as / once you stop distracting him!

-as soon as / once
+Lars will've finished his report as soon as / once you stop distracting him! as soon as / once

-We feel quite sure that your book will've been published by March. by + day / date / month, etc.

-Call me at six, 'cause I will have had my phone off for most of the day. for + time / all...
+We feel quite sure that your book will've been published by March. by + day / date / month, etc. Call me at six, 'cause I will have had my phone off for most of the day. for + time / all...